Tower Bridge (Sacramento, California): Repainting the bridge

 For years, the bridge was painted with a silver aluminum paint under a special work order, but people complained about glare off the bridge.
 The concrete pylons were initially painted a sky-blue color.
 In June 1976 as part of Bicentennial projects, it was painted a yellow-ochre color to match the gold leafed cupola on the nearby State Capitol.

 In 2001, as the old paint job could hardly be distinguished, residents who lived within 35 mi of the capital voted on a new color scheme.
 Their choices were all-gold; green, gold and silver; or burgundy, silver and gold.
 The winning choice was all gold, and it was repainted in 2002.
 However, that did not lessen the bridge's color controversy.
 Some people complained that the new paint was not as gilded as advertised.
 Others have suggested that copper would have been a far better color choice, especially in the context of nearby buildings.
 The new coat is expected to last 30 years.

 Reinstalling rail

 As of 1963, the bridge is used for pedestrian and vehicle traffic only.
 By 2007, regional transportation agencies were considering the possibility of adding trolley traffic across the bridge.
-In 2020, these plans had changed to call for an extension of RT Light Rail to utilize the deck to provide service to West Sacramento.
+In 2020, these plans had changed to call for an extension of SacRT light rail to utilize the deck to provide service to West Sacramento.